 Adherence to GAATW's Basic Principles is the first criteria for the membership.
 However, apart from the information which the organisation provides and the advice we receive from our members and friends in the same country or region, GAATW-IS does not have any other mean to verify the position/politics of the organisation.
 Moreover, many member organisations work on issues that go well beyond the Secretariat's area of expertise.
 As such, the statement from a member does not automatically carry endorsement of the Secretariat.
 However, any advocacy statement released by GAATW through the IS undergoes a process of consultation with members and allies.

 - Membership is open only to organisations.

-- Member organisations must be working explicitly on trafficking and/or related areas of migration, migrant labour, women's rights in at least one of the following areas: policy and advocacy, research, direct assistance, prevention.
+- Member organisations must be working explicitly on human trafficking and/or related areas of migration, migrant labour, women's rights or sex workers' rights in at least one of the following areas: policy and advocacy, research, direct assistance, prevention.

 - Member organisations must be non-governmental.

 - Member organisations must adhere to GAATW's Basic Principles

 - Member organisations must send the annual report of their work to the International Secretariat, to be made available to the whole Alliance.